kodecocodes/i9t/multitasking/multitasking.markdown

 By Soheil Azarpour

 iOS 9 introduces a phenomenal feature for the iPad — **multitasking**.
-For the first time ever, iPad users can run two apps on the screen at the same time.
-Maybe you want to read a proposal in your email client while you research the topic in Safari.
+For the first time, iPad users can run two apps on the screen at the same time.
+Maybe you want to read a proposal in your email app while you research the topic in Safari.
 Or you'd like to keep an eye on Twitter while you enjoy your favorite sports show.
-For a tiny device that you can hold in one hand, this is a crazy amount of productivity power.
+For a device that you can hold in one hand, this is a crazy amount of productivity power.
 It's undoubtedly going to change the way users interact with their iPads.

-In this chapter, you'll learn how to update an existing app so that it plays nicely in a multi-tasked iPad environment.
+In this chapter, you'll learn how to update an existing app so that it plays nicely in a multi-tasking iPad environment.

 ## Getting started

-The starter project you’ll use for the remainder of this chapter is named **Travelog**.
+The starter project you’ll use for this chapter is named **Travelog**.
 Open the project file in Xcode and build and run the application on the **iPad Air 2** simulator.
 You’ll see the following:

 ![width=90% ipad](images/mt05.png)

 Travelog is a journaling app.
 The app uses `UISplitViewController` to display entries on the left side.
 Tap any entry to display it in the right-hand view; rotate the device and you'll find both master and detail views of the Split View Controller are visible in both orientations.
-However, the master view is narrower in portrait orientation to give the content more room in the detail view.

 It's time to see how the app behaves in a multitasking environment.
 Swipe from the right edge of the screen to expose the list of multitasking-ready apps on your iPad.
 This can be tricky in the simulator; try starting with your mouse pointer just inside the simulator window to simulate a swipe in from the edge.

-> **Note**:  If the locale of the iPad is set to a region with right-to-left language, swipe from the right edge of the screen to activate multitasking.
+> **Note**:  If the locale of the iPad is set to a region with right-to-left language, swipe from the left edge of the screen to activate multitasking.

 Tap on any app to launch it.
 A small version of the app opens in the previous position of the list.
 At this point you're in **Slide Over** multitasking mode.
 Note that Travelog is dimmed out but otherwise unaffected.
 The app running in Slide Over mode sits on top of Travelog, and a short handle bar sits at top of the Slide Over.
 Swipe down on the handle to expose the list of multitasking apps and launch a different app in the Slide Over.